esharkeyAxway/axway-open-docs/content/en/docs/apim_relnotes/20210830_apip_relnotes.md

 Related issue: IAP-4639

+### Sorting the Applications catalog works only on the current page

+API Portals connected to an Elasticsearch server have pagination enabled in the Applications catalog.
+Sorting the list of applications works only on the current page.
+If you go to the next or previous page, the sorting is lost and you have to apply it again every time you navigate to another page.

+Related Issue: IAP-4289

 ### When Multi Manager feature is configured, API Portal users are no longer able to login

 After a recent bug fix in API Manager (RDAPI-20021), the `Authenticate to Master` policy is no longer working after upgrading from releases earlier than [API Portal July 2020](/docs/apim_relnotes/20200730_apip_relnotes/).
 To fix this, perform the following steps: